In this article, we will quickly address Video Marketing for Realtors (real estate agents) and video marketing for real estate in general.

 Just Make The Video

 Don’t worry about perfection.
 Many people dislike their video content when first starting out.
-But here is the thing, when you are making video it’s not about you.
+But here is the thing, when you are making video marketing content it’s not about you.

 It’s about your audience and the quality of your message.
 You’ll never be perfect so don’t overthink it.
 The content is the most important aspect of your video, not how you look, not what people will think about you, etc.